Fact checking the CNN presidential debate | KRDO

 From CNN’s Haley Britzky

-Former President Donald Trump claimed that President Joe Biden called Black people “super predators” for a decade in the 1990s.
+Trump claimed that Biden called Black people “super predators” for a decade in the 1990s.

 “What he’s done to the Black population is horrible, including the fact that for 10 years he called them ‘super predators’ – in the 1990s – we can’t forget that,” Trump said.